What is BASIC?

 upgrades, 1988) architecture was based on a 3.58 MHz Zilog

-V9958 VDP and a Ricoh RP5C01 RTC chip with rechargeable
+Yamaha V9958 VDP and a Ricoh RP5C01 RTC chip with

 The common MSX3 (Japan only, 1988) architecture was based

-with rechargeable battery running MSX-DOS with MSX BASIC version 4.0.
+chip with rechargeable battery running MSX-DOS with MSX

 Computer manufacturers worked around the MSX architecture

-more VRAM, better sound chips, including FDDs, including HDDs,
+VRAM, better sound chips, including internal FDDs, including

-or any other improvement that could mean better sales.
+internal HDDs or any other improvement that could mean better

 The 8-Bit War & Me:

-as watching TVOntario's Bits and Bytes on WNET (1983).
-My
+Bits and Bytes on WNET (1983).
+My experience in junior

 exist.
 Saving programs on cassettes was an unreliable yet very